apache/spark-website/downloads.md

 _Note: Scala 2.11 users should download the Spark source package and build [with Scala 2.11 support](http://spark.apache.org/docs/latest/building-spark.html#building-for-scala-211)._

+### Latest Preview Release

+Preview releases, as the name suggests, are releases for previewing upcoming features.
+Unlike nightly packages, preview releases have been audited by the project's management committee to satisfy the legal requirements of Apache Software Foundation's release policy.
+Preview releases are not meant to be functional, i.e. they can and highly likely will contain critical bugs or documentation errors.

+The latest preview release is Spark 2.0.0-preview, published on May 24, 2016.
+You can select and download it above.

 ### Link with Spark
 Spark artifacts are [hosted in Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.spark%22).
 You can add a Maven dependency with the following coordinates: